2320704536/cinestats/README.md

 This project was created for the **Arts and Big Data** course.

-The main purpose of CineStats is to show how data analysis and visualization can be applied to film and media studies.
-By combining real-time movie data with interactive charts, the app helps users explore the relationship between ratings, popularity, genres, release years, and director performance.
+The purpose of CineStats is to show how data analysis can be used to study film and media culture.
+By using live movie data from TMDb, the app helps users explore how films are rated, how popular they are, which genres appear most often, how release years are distributed, and how directors perform within the selected dataset.

-Through this project, I wanted to demonstrate that data is not only useful in business or science, but can also support creative fields such as cinema.
-CineStats connects film culture, audience response, and visual storytelling through a digital data dashboard.
+Through this project, I wanted to combine film studies with data visualization.
+CineStats demonstrates that data is not only useful for business or science, but can also help us understand creative industries, audience preferences, and cultural trends in cinema.

 ---

 ## 💡 What I Learned

-Through building this project, I learned how to:
+Through this project, I learned how to:

+- Build an interactive web app with Streamlit
+- Fetch real-time data from an external API
-- Use APIs to collect real-time data
+- Use Streamlit secrets to protect API keys
 - Clean and organize movie data with Pandas
-- Create interactive visualizations with Plotly
+- Create interactive charts with Plotly Express
-- Build a web app using Streamlit
-- Design a dashboard with both functional and visual elements
+- Design data tables with filters and sorting
+- Build movie cards with posters and expandable details
+- Analyze directors using credits and revenue data
+- Export filtered data as CSV files
-- Connect film studies with data analysis
+- Combine visual design with data storytelling

+---

+## ⚠️ Notes

+This app requires a valid TMDb API key.
+If the API key is missing, the app will stop and show an error message.

+The movie data may change over time because the app fetches live data from TMDb.

+Director and revenue information may be unavailable for some movies depending on the data provided by TMDb.

 ---